-Our cherry butcher blocks make a bold statement in your kitchen.
+Our cherry wood butcher blocks make a bold statement in your kitchen.
 From the detail found in the wood grain, to the sturdiness of the 2″ block, you will be blown away at your truly custom butcher block, designed to last a lifetime and accent your kitchen.
 We also build custom boards with any wood blend, contact us for details.

 All About Our Cherry Wood Butcher Blocks